Manufacturer: | Scratch |

 presentin' in EMRR/Sport Rocketry/Rockets that uses t' "stubbiness" rules I developed to

 maximize tubefin performance (see Jan/March 2008 issues o' Sport Rocketry).
+Begad!
 E-Pod is designed t' fly at 400+ mph

 Construction:

-body tubes into a 7 3/8" body tube (use t' pre-slotted section for this), and nine 1.5" sections for t' 6
+body tubes into a 7 3/8" body tube (use t' pre-slotted section for this), arrr, arrr, and nine 1.5" sections for t' 6

 tube fins and t' 6 half doublers.
-Begad!
+Avast, me proud beauty!
 Motor tube assembly is used as is except that 4" o' its length is cut away.
-Blimey!
+Well, blow me down!
 I

-substituted a 12" nylon chute (Top Flite) for t' Estes plastic one, 24" o' 1/8" para cord for the
+substituted a 12" nylon chute (Top Flite) for t' Estes plastic one, ya bilge rat, 24" o' 1/8" para cord for the

 protector.
-Avast!
+Blimey!

 All assembly done with 5-min epoxy.
+Avast, me proud beauty!
+Tube fins glued onto body tube in pairs in usual self-jigging tubefin fashion: on a flat surface, arrr, first two on opposite sides, then two on top, then turn assembly over and glue on the remainin' two.
+Well, blow me down!
+T' tube fin half-doublers made by bisectin' t' 3 extra tube fins are then epoxied t' t' inner surface o' t' outer half o' each tube fin.
 Avast!
-Tube fins glued onto body tube in pairs in usual self-jigging tubefin fashion: on a flat surface, matey, me hearties, first two on opposite sides, me bucko, then two on top, then turn assembly over and glue on the remainin' two.
-Avast!
-T' tube fin half-doublers made by bisectin' t' 3 extra tube fins are then epoxied t' t' inner surface o' t' outer half o' each tube fin.
-Begad!
 This prevents t' dreaded "tubefin flutter" at t' 400+mph E-Pod will reach on an E-30.
-Avast, me proud beauty!
 Begad!
-Cut-down, me bucko, ya bilge rat, me bucko, assembled Estes motor tube and centerin' rin' arrangement was glued into t' body tube with one modification--the red cardstock joiner tube used t' connect t' two stormcaster body halves be pushed into the body tube ahead o' t' motor tube assembly t' lock it in place against E-power thrust stress.
+Cut-down, shiver me timbers, ya bilge rat, assembled Estes motor tube and centerin' rin' arrangement was glued into t' body tube with one modification--the red cardstock joiner tube used t' connect t' two stormcaster body halves be pushed into the body tube ahead o' t' motor tube assembly t' lock it in place against E-power thrust stress.
 T' usual Estes method o' attachin' t' shock cord can nay be used with this construction.
-Blimey!
-Instead, arrr, I passed t' para shock cord through a small hole 2 1/4" from t' top o' t' body tube, anchored it with a knot, and covered t' knot with a small, folded ramp-shaped fairin' cut from a Rice Krispies box.
 Aye aye!
-T' Estes launch lug be glued in place with its top 2" above t' tubefins, and exactly in line with one o' t' triangular holes betwixt two o' t' tube fins.
+Instead, I passed t' para shock cord through a small hole 2 1/4" from t' top o' t' body tube, anchored it with a knot, and covered t' knot with a small, shiver me timbers, folded ramp-shaped fairin' cut from a Rice Krispies box.
+Well, blow me down!
+T' Estes launch lug be glued in place with its top 2" above t' tubefins, me bucko, shiver me timbers, and exactly in line with one o' t' triangular holes betwixt two o' t' tube fins.
+Begad!
 Top of the launch lug be t' CG balance point.
-Ahoy!
+Begad!
+You will choose a triangular hole that is nay in line with t' recovery knot fairing, and also is nay blocked by epoxy that you slopped in thar while gluin' on t' tube fins.
 Blimey!
-You will choose a triangular hole that is nay in line with t' recovery knot fairing, me bucko, and also is nay blocked by epoxy that you slopped in thar while gluin' on t' tube fins.
-Avast, me proud beauty!
-T' recovery system is attached t' t' nose cone in t' normal way, me bucko, that is by ignorin' t' useless, matey, ya bilge rat, me hearties, fragile plastic loop, cuttin' a second hole in t' cone base, arrr, and tyin' it off with a secure knot.
+T' recovery system is attached t' t' nose cone in t' normal way, that is by ignorin' t' useless, me hearties, me hearties, fragile plastic loop, cuttin' a second hole in t' cone base, matey, and tyin' it off with a secure knot.

 Finishing: